NeleWandel/TDS/docs/source/index.rst

    This library is fully based on `PyVisa <https://pyvisa.readthedocs.io/en/latest/>`_ so please make sure to properly install PyVisa to your device before using this library.

 Please take a look at :doc:`General Information` for further information about setting up the devices and library.
+You can find an overview of all valid commands and their variables in :doc:`API` .

 Contents
 --------